tsaiflow/KDD-FeatureSelection/README.md

 # KDD-FeatureSelection

-The explaination.pdf explains briefly the Problem formulation, Review of past techniques and the Solution part of this project.
+The explaination.pdf explains briefly the Problem formulation, review of past techniques and the Solution part of this project.

 Presentation file includes the pdf and ppt version of the presentation.
 Please read.

 Pdf of code can be found in code_pdf, to view the results of my project.
 Non-PCA, PCA and borrowedFeature are 3 sets of data, their compared results can be found in detail in presenetation file.

 Code can be found and inserted in code_ipynb file.

 Citations:
 1. Part of the code, mainly the normalizing and one-hot coding part was borrowed from the tutorial here (https://github.com/jeffheaton/t81_558_deep_learning/blob/master/tf_kdd99.ipynb).